SilasReinagel/silasreinagel.github.io/static/delivering/04_intro.md

 This book is for anyone who:
 - Takes initiative
 - Wants to create things
-- Wants to be entrusted with bigger problems to solve
+- Wants to be entrusted with more significant problems to solve
 - Wants to earn more money
 - Wants to amplify their ability to make things happen

-This book is written for the busy individual who doesn't want to sit through hours of formal academic training, or pay $500 for tests to prove something that your portfolio can clearly demonstrate.
+This book is written for the busy individual who doesn't want to sit through hours of formal academic training or pay $500 for tests to prove something that your portfolio can clearly demonstrate.

 Effective project management skills will improve your ability to organize teams, generate business value, get corporate promotions, increase your salary, start your own business, or even accomplish creative things like composing music, writing books, creating art, or numerous other things.